bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2020-04-08-newsletter.md

 [wtxid transaction relay][] proposal.
 For more details, see the the [study notes and meeting log][review club 18238].

+## Releases and release candidates

+*New releases and release candidates for popular Bitcoin infrastructure projects.
+Please consider upgrading to new releases or helping to test release candidates.*

+- [Eclair 0.3.4][] was released with support for opening channels over 0.168 BTC in value (see [Newsletter #88][news88 eclair1323]) and [reproducible builds][topic reproducible builds] (see [Newsletter
+  #87][eclair determ]).
+Also included are bug fixes and many other
+  improvements.
+See their [release notes][eclair 0.3.4] for details.

 ## Notable code and documentation changes

 *Notable changes this week in [Bitcoin Core][bitcoin core repo],